-Observatory, Cape Town is one of the trendiest, most eclectic suburbs in the city.
-It’s a student neighbourhood, close to both UCT and CPUT, so there’s always something going on, and it doesn’t usually cost much.
+Observatory, Cape Town is one of the city’s trendiest, most eclectic suburbs.
+It’s a student neighbourhood, close to both UCT and CPUT, so there’s always something going on, and the something doesn’t usually cost much.

 Things to do in Observatory

 A day here in Obs is best suited to a sunny Cape Town afternoon, exploring quirky shops and sipping coffee in art-covered little cafes (I write as I sit in an Obs cafe after some second-hand shopping).
 But below is a broader range of what to do in Observatory!

 There are so many second-hand stores in Obs!
 It’s a very trendy neighbourhood though, so you’ll find that many of the stores are vintage, with clothes that fetch far higher prices.
 This has it’s pros and cons – yes, it’s a lot more expensive, but the pieces are also more special, and usually are truly vintage pieces, rather than second-hand h&m.

 The vintage markets here in Obs offer mostly clothes, but you can also find old records, vintage furniture, and other special pieces.
 I would highly recommend strolling along Lower Main Road and stopping in some of the shops below anytime you want to find a unique gift for others or yourself!